 IT security and data protection are core tenets of Next Matter’s product and services.
 Our customers entrust us with valuable data, and we take both its security and their privacy very seriously.

-Next Matter is on track to undergo the Service Organization Controls audit (SOC 2 type 2) in Q1 of 2022.
-Our current security standards and practices will reflect those set by the SOC 2 certification, and we anticipate full compliance in early 2022.
+Next Matter is certified under the Service Organization Controls audit (SOC 2 type 2) as of the 11th of July 2022.
+Our current security standards and practices reflect those set by the SOC 2 certification.
 You can read more about SOC audit and certifications here.

 Data transmission between your devices and our servers is encrypted with the TLS v1.2, or newer, encryption protocol.
 Cyphers are negotiated between browser and server, and we only support strong ones.

 Next Matter uses Amazon Web Services (AWS) cloud hosting infrastructure, hosted on servers in the European Union.
 We install updates and patches regularly to keep our servers up to date, and we utilize access control.
 Read on for more information about AWS cloud security.

 For data durability, backups are replicated across multiple availability zones.
 Next Matter maintains business continuity and disaster recovery plans, implements extensive service monitoring, and our IT operations team is on call 24x7.

 Our business operations recovery time is no more than 8 hours.

 Within the Next Matter product, collaborator permissions can be managed at the organizational level and the team level.
 These permissions allow you to control who you share a workspace or process with and whether they can modify the workspaces or processes that you’ve shared with them.

 Next Matter supports Single Sign On (SSO) for Google and Microsoft accounts.
 Next Matter recommends enabling two-factor authentication (2FA) for your account if you’re using SSO.
 We also support classic email and password login for Next Matter accounts, and will offer 2FA in the future.